 If Cats You Care for Have Been Harmed or Killed

 Confronting animal cruelty can be overwhelming, but the cats need your help.
 As you may know, intentionally harming or killing a cat is illegal—whether they’re owned, stray, or unowned.

-- Document the evidence.
 As difficult as it may be, it’s critical that you take photographs and document all the evidence that you find in order to provide proof to police for their report.
 This will go a long way in leading to the arrest of those involved.

 Our tips for successfully trapping hard to trap cats can help you safely trap an injured cat.
 Request a list of feral-friendly veterinarians in your area if you don’t have one already.
 Make sure the veterinarian documents the cat’s injuries so you can share that information with police.

 A necropsy is an autopsy for animals, performed in order to find the exact cause of death.
 Most states have a laboratory that performs post-mortem tests on animals, so try contacting your state government or searching online for a laboratory near you that will conduct a necropsy on a cat.
 Costs will vary.

 A lawyer will be able to give you advice on pursing any possible legal action.
 See our guide to getting legal help.

 Post signs or flyers to alert your community that cats have been harmed or killed, that these actions are a crime, and that someone is looking out for the cats’ welfare.
 You may also consider sharing our materials to help educate your neighbors about community cats.

-- Protect the remaining cats by following our advice on addressing violent threats against cats, such as installing a video camera to document all activity and posting signs.
+Follow our advice on addressing violent threats against cats, such as installing a video camera to document all activity and posting signs.